Supply Chain

 Fairtrade Initiatives

-We are working to supply uniforms made of Fairtrade certified cotton as a trade system that aims to improve the lives of producers and workers in developing countries and help them become independent.
+We are working to supply uniforms made of Fairtrade certified cotton as a trade system to improve the lives of producers and workers in developing countries and help them become self-reliant.